 The Moses and Frances Asch Collection of Folkways Records (Asch Collection) was donated to the University of Alberta in 1985 and is an unparalleled addition to the University’s sonic resources.
 This collection, now fully digitized (including the extensive liner notes for each recording), provides inspiration for ongoing research, creative performance and teaching projects.
 Performances, critical and creative research and public outreach programs associated with the Asch Collection continue to draw audiences from across our communities.
 These include our Winter Roots Festival, course offerings at the university in Art & Design and Music, and ongoing public talks, interviews, music samplers, and visiting artist presentations that take place in SSI on a weekly basis during the academic term.

-Under the umbrella of the Sound Studies Initiative, projects inspired by the Asch Collection seek to connect people and cultures through sound by identifying, preserving and investigating the relationships of cultures through their visual, aural and material practices.
+Under the umbrella of the Sound Studies Institute, projects inspired by the Asch Collection seek to connect people and cultures through sound by identifying, preserving and investigating the relationships of cultures through their visual, aural and material practices.
 These projects focus on increasing mutual understanding across cultural communities through the creation, preservation and dissemination of knowledge about their musical cultural heritages and sonic environments.